reboot0-de/se-tools/jsdoc/tutorials/Events.md

 # Listening For Events
 Usually the listener nesting can get quite tricky, since one listener can account for multiple different events.

-For example the `subscriber-latest` listener is triggered either for a new subscription, a resub, a targeted gifted sub or community gifts with random receivers.
+For example the `subscriber-latest` listener triggers either for a new subscription, a resub, a targeted gifted sub or community gifts with random receivers.

 What the actual event was, is on you to determine.